opencog/benchmark/README.md

 * __query-trite__ -- A synthetic benchmark containing some trivial
   pattern matcher queries.

-* __query-links__ -- A real-world benchmark for performing a complex pattern match on a real-world natural-language dataset.
-Creates 576 BindLink's with four GlobNodes and a Variable, each.
-The Globs are used to search for connectable connectors, similar to parsing tasks.
-  That is, a search over "jigsaw puzzle pieces", looking for pairs of jigsaw pieces that can connect.
+* __query-links__ -- Several real-world benchmarks for performing
+  complex pattern matchs on a real-world natural-language dataset.
+  One models an activity one might need in a parser, that of joining together connectors.
+It creates 576 BindLink's with four GlobNodes and a Variable, each.
+The Globs are used to search for connectable connectors, similar to what parser would need to do.
+That is, this is a search over "jigsaw puzzle pieces", looking for pairs of jigsaw pieces that can connect.

+  A second benchmark in this directory computes dot products of vectors in six different ways, each using an increasingly complex query pattern.
+Uses the same base dataset.

 * __query-loop__ -- A real-world benchmark for performing a complex pattern match on a real-world genome dataset.
 Uses EvaluationLink